carlos/dotfiles/README.md

 ## Software

-The `homebrew/Brewfile` installs all of the software and applications I have installed on my Mac, including Homebrew formulae, Homebrew casks, fonts, Mac App Store applications, and Visual Studio Code plugins.
+The `homebrew/Brewfile` contains the list of all of the software and applications I have installed on my Mac, including Homebrew formulae, Homebrew casks, fonts, Mac App Store applications, and Visual Studio Code plugins.

+To install these applications run `brew bundle install`.

+To export the current set of applications and packages run `brew bundle dump -f --all --describe`.
+This command will regenerate the Brewfile and include the brief description of each package.

 ### iTerm2 configuration